Radio Free Europe/Radio Liberty: Radio Liberty

 Whereas Radio Free Europe broadcast to Soviet satellite countries, Radio Liberty broadcast to the Soviet Union.
 Radio Liberty was formed by American Committee for the Liberation of the Peoples of Russia (Amcomlib) in 1951.
-Originally named Radio Liberation from Bolshevism, the station was renamed to Radio Liberation in 1956, and received its present name, Radio Liberty, after a policy statement emphasizing "liberalization" rather than "liberation".
+Originally named Radio Liberation from Bolshevism, the station was renamed Radio Liberation in 1956, and received its present name, Radio Liberty, after a policy statement emphasizing "liberalization" rather than "liberation".

 Radio Liberty began broadcasting from Lampertheim on 1 March 1953, gaining a substantial audience when it covered the death of Joseph Stalin four days later.
 In order to better serve a greater geographic area, RFE supplemented its shortwave transmissions from Lampertheim with broadcasts from a transmitter base at Glória, Portugal in 1951.
 It also had a base at Oberwiesenfeld Airport on the outskirts of Munich, employing several former Nazi agents who had been involved in the Ostministerium under Gerhard von Mende during World War II.
 In 1955, Radio Liberty began broadcasting programs to Russia's eastern provinces from shortwave transmitters located on Taiwan.
 In 1959, Radio Liberty commenced broadcasts from a base at Platja de Pals, Spain.

 Radio Liberty expanded its audience by broadcasting programs in languages other than Russian.
 By March 1954, Radio Liberty was broadcasting six to seven hours daily in eleven languages.
 By December 1954, Radio Liberty was broadcasting in 17 languages including Ukrainian, Belarusian, Kazakh, Kyrgyz, Tajik, Turkmen, Uzbek, Tatar, Bashkir, Armenian, Azerbaijani, Georgian, and other languages of the Caucasus and Central Asia.